 Preamble

 Those who do not abide by the policies listed below should expect suspension of computer privileges and referral to the Committee of Discipline.
-Offenders may also be subject to criminal prosecution under federal and state law, and should expect the Office of Computer and Information Services (OCIS) to pursue such action.
+Offenders may also be subject to criminal prosecution under federal and state law, and should expect the Office of Information Technology (IT) to pursue such action.
 As an example, under New Jersey law: “A person is guilty of a crime of the third degree if he purposely and knowingly accesses and recklessly alters, damages, destroys or obtains any data, database, computer, computer program, computer software, computer equipment, computer system or computer network [2C:20-26 para b.].”

-The Office of Computer and Information Services should be notified about violations of computer laws and policies, as well as about potential loopholes in the security of its computer system and networks.
-The user community is expected to cooperate with the Office of Computer and Information Services in its operation of computer systems and networks as well as in the investigation of misuse or abuse.
+The Office of Information Technology should be notified about violations of computer laws and policies, as well as about potential loopholes in the security of its computer system and networks.
+The user community is expected to cooperate with the Office of Information Technology in its operation of computer systems and networks as well as in the investigation of misuse or abuse.

 The computer resources and facilities of Kean University are solely for the use of Kean University (registered) students, faculty and staff.

-Individuals using these computers systems without authority, or in excess of their authority, are subject to having all of their computer actives monitored and recorded by OCIS personal.
+Individuals using these computers systems without authority, or in excess of their authority, are subject to having all of their computer actives monitored and recorded by IT personal.

 In the course of monitoring individuals improperly using a computer system, or in the course of system maintenance, the activities of authorized users may also be monitored.